 If your sample data contains a real customer's email address, and you're not ready to sign that customer up for your mailing list, select Skip Test.
 Otherwise, select Test & Continue to send the information to Mailchimp.

 If you'd like to save time and automate your mailing list, but don't use Mailchimp, never fear!
 Zapier integrates with lots of other newsletter applications, and these Zap Templates can help you get started with other popular options.
-If you see the app you use, click the Use this Zap button to create a new Zap and start automating.
+If you see the app you use, click the button to create a new Zap and start automating.